sredford6/JID_Team2330_Place_Recovery/README.md

 <br>
 </p>

-##Version 1.2.0
+## Version 1.2.0
-###Features
+### Features
--N/A for Sprint 2 (mainly focused on getting the app functioning)
+- N/A for Sprint 2 (mainly focused on getting the app functioning)
-###Known Issues
+### Known Issues
--Heroku web server still does not run (will be fixed as soon as possible, allowing for complete functionality of the app)
+- Heroku web server still does not run (will be fixed as soon as possible, allowing for complete functionality of the app)
-###Fixed Bugs
+### Fixed Bugs
--Outdated libraries and packages are still there but are no longer a breaking issue -Got remaining vulnerabilities down to 19 from 30
+- Outdated libraries and packages are still there but are no longer a breaking issue
+- Got remaining vulnerabilities down to 19 from 30

 ## Version 1.1.0
 ### Features